chris-ramon/logless-server/README.md

 $ node bin/bst-logging-server.js
 ```

+(See me for the password.
+It's not that.)

 ## Configuration

 You can tweak the config in ./config.properties but don't put Mongo credentials in it.
 Use **BST_MONGO_URL** environment variable instead.